stagnationlab/slack-logger/README.md

 Take a look at the examples folder.
 It shows how to use the library for custom manual integrations, using it with Bunyan and Winston and also using the provided Logger class that uses Bunyan.

-The examples can be run with `yarn start`.
+The examples can be run with `npm start`.
 They use a [.env](https://www.npmjs.com/package/dotenv) file for configuration, a `.env-example` file is provided (just copy it to `.env` file and change accordingly).
-Alternatively is the configuration file does not exist, the `yarn start` script will ask for the details in the console and generates the configuration file.
+Alternatively is the configuration file does not exist, the `npm start` script will ask for the details in the console and generates the configuration file.

 ## Adding custom message handlers